 The program aims to demonstrate the efficacy of immersive residential learning in addressing polarization, and in creating a regional network of inspired, skilled young adults who are oriented towards serving their communities and the regeneration of the common good.

 M. Rako Fabionar has cultivated innovative learning environments for over two decades as a community educator, graduate school faculty member, and change consultant within the USA and abroad.
 Rako has created educational centers and designed transformative programs that support the insight of connection and well-being for young adults, social entrepreneurs, civic leaders, cultural workers, and spiritual teachers.
 Rako is passionate about serving the common good through integrative approaches for leadership development, cultural pluralism and social innovation.
 He is the co-founder and director of Kinship Blooms, and a founding member of Salmon Nation and the Guild of Future Architects.

-Katie serves as operations director for ILALI and has over 20 years of experience developing, growing and leading transformative nationwide and global youth development programs, gap year programs, and cultural exchange programs.
-Katie has worked with a broad range of youth development organizations to promote access, advance impact, and recruit and engage thousands of young adults from around the world for life-changing, immersive experiences.
+Katie serves as operations director for ILALI and has over 20 years of experience developing, growing and leading long-term, immersive and transformative nationwide and global youth development programs, gap year programs, and cultural exchange programs.
+Katie has partnered and consulted with a broad range of youth development organizations nationwide to promote access, advance impact, and recruit and engage thousands of young adults from around the world for life-changing, immersive experiences.

 Oren is the executive director of Commonweal and the program director of the Center for Creative Community at Commonweal.
 He was involved in the formation of the Retreat Center Collaboration as well as the early envisioning, conceptualization and formation of ILALI.
 Oren has been a senior program developer serving a broad range of populations and focus areas for more than 30 years.